icerockdev/moko-template/README.md

 ## Modules
 ### Legend
-The color describes different types of modules and the shape - the type of an element (class|interface).
+The color describes different modules and the shape - the type of an element (class|interface).
 ![legend](https://user-images.githubusercontent.com/5010169/66910970-cd51c100-f039-11e9-9dfa-775a39b0d748.jpg)

 ### Modules scheme